6-step guide: When to start collecting Social Security

 First, retirement is likely to be longer than you think.
 The government provides a calculator where you can get a rough estimate of how long someone your age is likely to live.

-On average, men turning 62 this year have more than 21 years ahead of them, while women have closer to 24 years left.
+On average, men turning 62 this year have about 22 years ahead of them, while women have closer to 25 years left.
 Many of us will live much longer: About one out of every four 65-year-olds today will live past 90, according to the SSA.

 Payments continue as long as you're alive, so those extra years of bigger monthly checks can matter a lot.